genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 }
 ```

-Then, integrate the state machine in the TRADE_INSERT event *onCommit*.
+Then, integrate the State Machine in the TRADE_INSERT event *onCommit*.

 ```kotlin {2,5}
 eventHandler<Trade>(name = "TRADE_INSERT", transactional = true) {